cloudmesh/client/docs/source/man/man.rst

                         e.g., vm-vc1-0
-        ISONAME         Name of an iso image at remote server PATHISOFILE     The full path to the iso image file to be uploaded
+        ISONAME         Name of an iso image at remote server PATHISOFILE     The full path to the iso image file to be uploaded OLDNAMES        The list of current node names to be renamed, in hostlist format.
+A single host is also acceptable.
+        NEWNAMES        The list of new names to rename to, in hostlist format.
+                        A single host is also acceptable.

 context
 ----------------------------------------------------------------------